 Indian fig (Opuntia ficus-indica)

-Indian fig is a tree-like cactus up to 7 m tall with very few spines.
-It is the only Opuntia species that is permitted for sale in NSW.
-It is grown by gardeners for its edible fruit.
+Indian fig is a tree-like cactus up to 7 m tall.
+It is grown for its edible fruit.

 This weed belongs to the group Prickly pears - Opuntias